dknight26275/Covid19Preprocessing/Preprocessing_readme.md

 Add Case_Fatality_pc column (Deaths / Confirmed (*100))

 #### Country_daily df
+Start with copy of covid_cleaned \
+sorty by date, and Province_state so that when grouping by country, all provinces of the country will have the correct continent value (for example, Reunion, France will appear in Europe instead of Africa)
-Group Covid Cleaned by Date, Country and Continent to get values for each date.
+Group by Date, Country to get values for each date. \
+Get last continent value for each country \
 Calculate sum of cases and deaths on each date. \
 Add columns for New cases and New Deaths each day

 #### Country_latest df
 Group by country to get current values for each country,